MarcoSin42/ytmapi_cpp/README.md

 Rather than using YouTube's public data API, this library emulates browser requests because YouTube does not yet provide a publicly available API for YouTube Music.

+# Why use this over the Python Library?

+The Python library is quite slow.
+This is an order of magnitude faster (at least on my machine).
+I attribute this speedup due to the way responses are parsed.
+As I plan on using this in my UI, I prioritized latency.
+This library achieves its speedup due to it being faster at parsing responses, the JSON files can be quite large (~50k lines).
+I used SIMDjson, intelligent use of REGEX as well as asynchronous requests to improve latency between the time of calling the function and the time the function is returned.

+You can easily adapt this for Python by creating a binder.
+For example, I did the following here except in the opposite direction in [my project here.](https://github.com/MarcoSin42/yay-tui/blob/7eba5eb558fd7451e7caf5912be83510d7612d86/src/py_wraps/python_wrappers.cpp)

 # Usage